-A bidding tray returned in 15 seconds or less normally creates the presumption that there is no Unauthorized Information (UI).
+Two calls transmitted to the other side of the "table" in 20 [30?] seconds or less normally creates the presumption that there is no Unauthorized Information (UI).
 A tray returned after a longer period may be considered to have made UI available if it is apparent that one side is responsible for the delay.